-The annual profit participation, which has been distributed among the company’s employees since 2011, represents a central component of the company benefits.
-It is how we directly involve our employees worldwide in the success of the company by awarding them a bonus.
+The annual profit sharing program, which has been in place since 2011, represents a central component of the company benefits.
+It is how we directly involve our employees worldwide in the success of the company by awarding them with a bonus.
 The amount depends on the absolute value contribution of the Continental Corporation in the respective fiscal year.
 In 2016, the total volume of this value-sharing bonus was around €150 million.

 Transparent pension system

 The focus on defined contribution plans lies at the heart of the international pension strategy of Continental, insofar as this is possible under the respective country-specific laws.
 It is an essential precondition for offering both employees and the company a sustainable and transparent pension system.
 With company subsidies for employee contributions, we promote the personal contribution of our employees.
 We also encourage our employees to pay into a deferred compensation scheme, whereby they relinquish part of their earned income.
 Continental then invests this in the company pension scheme.